This dog can perform a wide range of exotic and acrobatic tricks that are not expected of a dog this size.

 See all of our expert product reviews.

 Like many of the other short, long dogs, this hybrid can be prone to IVDD, or Intervertebral Disc Disease, which is a premature decay of the spine.
-This degenerative condition can be ameliorated to some degree with surgery but is progressive.
+This degenerative condition can improve to some degree with surgery but is progressive.

-Things such as obesity in the event of overfeeding and under-exercising are not breed-specific, nor are the possibilities of cataracts later in life.
+Things such as obesity from overfeeding and under-exercising are not breed-specific, nor are the possibilities of cataracts later in life.
 The same goes for that most canine of diseases known as hip dysplasia or degeneration of the hip bones.
-Epilepsy is a factor found in both breeds but this can generally be controlled via medication.
+Epilepsy is a factor in both breeds but this can generally respond to medication.

 On the German Shepherd side of the family, the main risks come from various forms of intestinal tract issues that are more common in these dogs than overall.
 These can include such things as pancreatic troubles, bloat, and anal functioning problems.